scikit-hep/particle/README.rst

     >>> is_heavy_flavor = lambda x: has_charm(x) or has_bottom(x) or has_top(x)
     >>> is_quarkonium = lambda x: is_meson(x) and three_charge(x)==0 and is_heavy_flavor(x).

-PDG ID literals provide (``PDGID`` class) aliases for the most common particles, with easily recognisable names.
+PDG ID literals provide (``PDGID`` class) aliases for all particles loaded, with easily recognisable names.
 For example:

 .. code-block:: python